Dell-Networking/ansible-dellos-docs/source/install.rst

 1. Create a username and password for Ansible.
 2. Configure the management interface (for example, static/dynamic IP address).
 3. Enable the SSH server.
 4. Set the maximum connection rate limit.
+(Required for Ansible 2.2 only)

 ::